top of page

 8. City Lights (1931, U.S.A., dir.
 Charles Chaplin)

-The Tramp falls in love with a wretched, blind flower girl and pretending to be a wealthy man, tries to acquire money for her eye operation.
-I would include this film on the list if only for the final, justly famous close-up of the Tramp’s shy, embarrassed, fearful, expectant face as the hitherto blind girl sees him as he truly is for the first time (watch it here--don’t cry).
+The Tramp falls in love with a poor, blind flower girl, and, pretending to be a wealthy man, tries to raise money for her eye operation.
+I would include this film on the list if only for the final, justly famous close-up of the Tramp’s shy, embarrassed, fearful, and hopeful expression as the girl, now able to see, looks at him for the first time as he truly is.(watch it here--I dare you not to cry).

 Fred Astaire dancing on air in Top Hat